 Interest Rate and Interest Determination Dates.
-The initial interest rate is equal to the six (6) month London Inter-Bank Offer Rate ("LIBOR") in effect three (3) Business Days prior to the first day of the sales period of such bond, as appears on Reuters Screen LIBO Page or such other recognized quotation system as may be designated by Israel from time to time, rounded upwards to the next one-sixteenth (1/16) of one percent, if the quoted interest rate is not equivalent to one-sixteenth (1/16) of one percent (the "Applicable LIBOR Rate"), plus or minus a fixed number of basis points (the "spread").
+The initial interest rate is equal to the six (6) month London Inter-Bank Offer Rate ("LIBOR") in effect three (3) Business Days prior to the first day of the sales period of such bond, as appears on Bloomberg or such other recognized quotation system as may be designated by Israel from time to time, rounded upwards to the next one-sixteenth (1/16) of one percent, if the quoted interest rate is not equivalent to one-sixteenth (1/16) of one percent (the "Applicable LIBOR Rate"), plus or minus a fixed number of basis points (the "spread").
 The spread of each bond shall remain fixed until maturity and will be stated on the book-entry statement or bond certificate.
 After the initial interest period, the interest rate will be adjusted semi-annually in accordance with the Applicable LIBOR Rate in effect on the applicable interest determination date, which is three (3) Business Days prior to June 1 and December 1 of each year.
 In no event will the interest rate payable on the bonds be less than 0% per year.

 The spread and the initial interest rate applicable to each bond will be determined by the State of Israel and included in a Free Writing Prospectus which will be filed with the SEC not less than one (1) Business Day prior to the first day of the sales period of such bond.
 If such date is a legal holiday in Israel, the Free Writing Prospectus may be filed with the SEC one (1) Business Day earlier.
-For example, the initial interest rate on a 5-Year Floating Rate LIBOR Bond issued on Monday, July 1, 2013 will be announced one (1) Business Day prior to June 15, 2013, i.e., on Friday, June 14, 2013 (or, if such date were a legal holiday in Israel, on Thursday, June 13, 2013).
+For example, the initial interest rate on a 5-Year Floating Rate LIBOR Bond issued on Monday, June 1, 2015 will be announced one (1) Business Day prior to May 15, 2015, i.e., on Thursday, May 14, 2015 (or, if such date were a legal holiday in Israel, on Wednesday, May 13, 2015).

 Interest and Maturity Payments.
 Interest will accrue from (and including) the Issue Date of the bonds until (but not including) the maturity date.
 We will pay interest semi-annually on June 1, December 1 (each, an "Interest Payment Date") and upon maturity, except that for bonds issued on May 15 and November 15 of each year, the first interest payment will be made on the subsequent Interest Payment Date following their Issue Date.
 If either Interest Payment Date is not a Business Day, we will pay interest that has accrued until (but not including) either June 1 or December 1, as the case may be, on the next Business Day, but interest that accrues from either June 1 or December 1, as the case may be, until (but not including) the date on which the interest is paid, will be paid on the next Interest Payment Date.
 We will calculate interest for each of the above periods as a percentage of the annual percentage rate based on a 365-day year and the actual number of days elapsed.
 When the bonds mature, you will receive the face amount of the bonds in United States currency.
-If the maturity date is not a Business Day, you will receive payment accrued until (but not including) the maturity date on the next Business Day but no additional interest will accrue or be payable by reason of such extension.
+If the maturity date is not a Business Day, but no additional interest will accrue or be payable by reason of such extension.
 The bonds will not earn or accrue interest after maturity.